UNICEF was established in the aftermath of World War II to help children in crisis.

 But if a generation of children grow up without a safe place to learn and play, they'll never become the teachers, doctors and engineers who will rebuild a peaceful community.

 UNICEF makes sure more of the world's children learn than any other organization.
-And children in crisis deserve the right to education just as much as a child everywhere.
-In 2016, UNICEF reached 11.7 million children living through humanitarian emergencies with basic education and more than 3 million children with psychosocial support.
+And children in crisis deserve the right to education just as much as any other child.
+In 2018, UNICEF reached 12 million children with education support, 6.9 million of them in emergencies.

 3. Families hit by hurricanes, cyclones and earthquakes would be on their own